 Tableware is something so personal to every household.
 My all-time favourite for special occasions is the Denby Halo range.

 I found the gold-effect charger plates at wilko.com for £1.00 each!
 (You don’t have to splurge to create an amazing look).
 They’re plastic so explains the price point.
+However, I use them every year so I’d say they’re certainly worth it.
 All-in-all though, they’ve created a festive look instantly.

-To make it more decorative, I added Gold-Sparkle leaves purchased from wilko.com in a pack of three for £1.00.
-(Another bargain!)
+I’ve used some decorative sparkle leaves from wilko to liven up my napkins as I don’t have any napkin rings.
+Again these were purchased from wilko.com.
 I just twisted them around the napkins to act as make-shift napkin rings.
 Tip: If you shake the leaves off in the sink, you won’t get glitter on your plates.

 The star fashioned decorations around the wine glasses have lasted me for years.
 If you add on a gift tag, you can create simple named place-settings for your guests.
 I’ve seen similar hanging decorations available at wilko.com.